-Amix of social, environmental, occupational, and economic factors collectively labelled the social determinants of health (SDOH) have a greater combined influence on the morbidity and mortality of our patients that the services we deliver in traditional medical care.
+Amix of social and economic factors collectively labelled the social determinants of health (SDOH) have a greater combined influence on the morbidity and mortality of our patients than the services we deliver in traditional medical care.
 Addressing SDOH can prevent illness and unnecessary services and produce better health.
-And yet, U.S. health care payments do not typically adjust fo these factors to support related needs and services and do not support told, teams or delivery redesign needed to adequately address SDOH.
-Therefore, health plans that serve members with disproportionately higher SDOH needs have significantly higher resource demands and require significantly higher reimbursement.
+And yet, U.S. health care payments do not typically adjust for these factors to support related needs and services and do not support teams or delivery redesign needed to adequately address SDOH.
+Therefore, clinics that serve patients with disproportionately higher SDOH needs have significantly higher resource demands and require significantly higher reimbursement.
 The current reimbursement scheme based on Hierarchical Condition Category (HCC) risk adjustment does not take into account SDOH and perpetuates systematic disparities for the most vulnerable patients and the health plans that serve them.